oglimmer/es6-import/README.md

-# Understanding Node.js require and import
+# Understanding Node.js require and import in JavaScript

 ## require
 - Node.js follows the commonJS module system (from 2009)